hashchange/backbone.declarative.views/README.md

 ### Running tests, creating a new build

+#### Considerations for testing

+To run the tests on remote clients (e.g. mobile devices), start a web server with `grunt interactive` and visit `http://[your-host-ip]:9400/web-mocha/` with the client browser.
+Running the tests in a browser like this is slow, so it might make sense to disable the power-save/sleep/auto-lock timeout on mobile devices.
+Use `grunt test` (see below) for faster local testing.

+#### Tool chain and commands

 The test tool chain: [Grunt][] (task runner), [Karma][] (test runner), [Mocha][] (test framework), [Chai][] (assertion library), [Sinon][] (mocking framework).
 The good news: you don't need to worry about any of this.

 A handful of commands manage everything for you: